 offerings.)
 An "Institute" in Ukraine may offer a broader range of higher education programs than is often associated with specialized institutes elsewhere.

 The Dyplom Spetsialista requires 5-6 years of study beyond the Certificate of Complete General Secondary Education.
 As the name implies, this diploma is awarded in highly specialized fields, especially in engineering.

-The Master’s Degree also requires one to two years (and frequently one additional semester practicum) beyond the Bakalayra (bachelor's degree).
+The Master’s Degree also requires one to two years (and frequently one additional semester practicum) beyond the Bakalavra (bachelor's degree).
 The master's degree is oriented toward a scientific or research career.